Rachid-Koucha/linux_ns/README.md

 ```
 ### <a name="6_6_shns"></a>6.6 shns

-`shns` creates shell in the namespaces specified as parameters.
+`shns` creates a shell in the namespaces specified as parameters.

 For example:
 ```none